muratk3n/thirdwave/en/README.md

 Not making a public spat with ISR probably made sense.
 Publicly shitting on them cld push the muckers to more attacks..
-The 2014 "conflict" lasted for 50 days, Biden surely remembered that.
+The 2014 "conflict" lasted for 50 days after all, Biden surely remembered that.

 ---